-India’s six-month-long Blockade to Nepal in 2015 was a nightmare.
+India’s six-month-long Blockade of Nepal in 2015 was a nightmare.

 Most of the citizens of Indian are still not aware of India’s unofficially sanctioned blockade, which followed a few months after the earthquake.
-A community and political party in Nepal was unhappy for our new constitution, and they announced an indefinite strike in the southern part of Nepal.
-The government of India not only supported that strike, but they also executed it.
+In Nepal, a community and political party were unhappy with our new constitution, and they announced an indefinite strike in the southern part of Nepal.
+The government of India not only supported that strike but also executed it.

 This blockade was a significant reason Nepal had to push itself towards China for alternate borders.
-Because of K. P. Sharma Oli’s (Prime Minister of Nepal, 2015–16) in the chair) nationalist stand against the blockade, he and his communist party won the landslide victory in the Election of 2017.
+Because of K. P. Sharma Oli’s (Prime Minister of Nepal, 2015–16) in the chair) nationalist stand against the blockade, he and his communist party won the landslide victory in 2017.

-As a general life of Nepal, I wish no civilized community in the world ever experiences the blockade that we Nepalese have gone through.
+As a Nepal's general life, I wish no civilized community in the world ever experiences the blockade that we Nepalese have gone through.